 Some examples of businesses that may need different types of surety bonds include:

 Some of these businesses may be required by state law to have a surety bond in place.
 Others might not be legally required to have a bond, but they might have a hard time finding work or selling products if they don’t have a bond.

 Although the lines of credit provided by surety bonds go to the affected customer, client or other organization that’s owed financial compensation, they don’t just benefit this customer, client or organization.
 They also benefit the businesses that purchase these bonds — even though the purchasing businesses don’t receive compensation from the bonds.

 By having a surety bond, a business can reduce the financial assets it needs to keep available in case there’s a problem with a project or product.
 Rather than having a stockpile of cash “just in case,” a business can use the bond as a just-in-case fund and devote its financial resources to actions that help the business grow.

 In short, surety bonds are:

+If you need to purchase a surety bond Zuma Insurance is the right provider.
+We provide surety bonds and many other necessary business insurance services for business owners.
 For help finding a surety bond that meets your business’ needs, contact us at Zuma Insurance.